 Here's what you need to know when you have problems with your student renting.

-Many students in private rented accommodation encounter problems with the condition of their accommodation and in getting landlords to deal with repairs.
+Many students in private rented accommodation encounter problems with the condition of their accommodation or getting landlords to deal with repairs.

 What should I check first?